shimizhang/Notes/README.md

-# Links on my resume
+# Link on my resume